tcunningham203/UCONN-challenge-01/README.md

 Added id to "search-engine-optimization" to get the link working Added alt attributes to the images
 Consolidated some of the CSS classes into 1 class

+Commit 05 "Side section and Footer"
+Changed div to aside and footer in their respective areas Consolidated some of the CSS classes into 1 class Added .reason p to the CSS to make the aside formatting better match the sample image Cleaned up unneeded tags
+Reordered CSS slightly to match the html order of appearance